Let's do this and get recognized!

 Submit an application

 Please fill out the online application and easily upload your documents through the application form.
-In addition, you must submit a $100 application fee.
-If approved and finalized, this fee will be applied to your first annual licensing fee payment.
+In addition, you must submit a $100 non-refundable application fee.
+If the application is approved and finalized, this fee will be applied to your first annual licensing fee payment.

 Submitting an application does not give the authorization to use The Certified Vegan Logo until the application is approved and permission is granted by The Vegan Awareness Foundation.